-Tuesday December 9th, 6:00 p.m.
+Tuesday, December 10th at 6:00 p.m.

 The “For Kids and Teens” launch page separates all of the children and teen books available through Wisconsin’s Digital Library.
 The page also provides access through subject or reading level.

 Click on this launch page to view all of the titles in the main collection.

 With a free RBdigital account, library patrons can read digital magazines through an app on Android, Kindle and Apple devices OR directly in their browser on any internet-enabled device!
 You can find the RBdigital app in the app store for Apple, Android and Kindle devices.